DarkDrake666/AdvAnti/README.md

 # AdvAnti

-An in-dev collection of advanced anti scripts, ranging from anti-kicks to anti-chats.
+An in-dev collection of advanced anti scripts, ranging from anti-kicks to (insert second idea here)

 ## Discord